-I admit when I first started photography, I was so eager to explore new locations that there was always a bit of disappointment when clients after clients requested photos at the arboretum.
+I admit when I first started photography, I was so eager to explore new locations that there was always a bit of disappointment when clients after clients requested photos at the Arboretum at Penn State.
 But now I have come to fully appreciate the many varieties our arboretum gives us.
 There are always new blooms.
 One session is never the same as the next.
 I like to scout the arboretum in advance not only to assess lighting and bloom conditions, but also what sceneries would best fit the vision my clients have.
 Our arboretum is truly a treasure in town!

 Not too far from our arboretum is another location rich with natural beauty!
 I love the wispy grasses, wild flowers, wooden fence, bridge, and water you can dip your toes in.
 It’s one of my favorite locations for spring and summer!
 If you appreciate Nature, enjoy romantic strolls, and listen to birds chirping, this location is for you!

 Whether you’re affiliated with Penn State or not, its alumni garden offers many great attractions.
 Gazebo, duck pond (that’s also home to koi fish, turtles, and bullfrogs), stone bridge, and many beautiful blooms in the spring make such a picturesque backdrop.
 And if you are affiliated with Penn State, this on-campus oasis is the perfect spot for marriage proposals as well as weddings.
 Or simply, to have a picnic on a lazy Sunday.